erebe/wstunnel/README.md

           examples:
           'tcp://1212:google.com:443'      =>     listen on server for incoming tcp cnx on port 1212 and forward to google.com on port 443 from local machine
           'udp://1212:1.1.1.1:53'          =>     listen on server for incoming udp on port 1212 and forward to cloudflare dns 1.1.1.1 on port 53 from local machine
-          'socks5://[::1]:1212'            =>     listen on server for incoming socks5 request on port 1212 and forward dynamically request from local machine
+          'socks5://[::1]:1212'            =>     listen on server for incoming socks5 request on port 1212 and forward dynamically request from local machine (login/password is supported)
           'http://[::1]:1212'         =>     listen on server for incoming http proxy request on port 1212 and forward dynamically request from local machine (login/password is supported)
           'unix://wstunnel.sock:g.com:443' =>     listen on server for incoming data from unix socket of path wstunnel.sock and forward to g.com:443 from local machine

-      --no-color <NO_COLOR>
+      --no-color
           Disable color output in logs

-          [env: NO_COLOR=]
+          [env: NO_COLOR=1]

       --socket-so-mark <INT>
           (linux only) Mark network packet with SO_MARK sockoption with the specified value.